PX4/PX4-Devguide/en/middleware/micrortps.md

                         src/modules/micrortps_bridge/micrortps_client
   -f FASTRTPSGEN, --fastrtpsgen-dir FASTRTPSGEN
-                        fastrtpsgen installation dir, by default /bin --no-delete           Do not delete dir tree output dir(s)
+                        fastrtpsgen installation dir, by default /bin --delete-tree         Delete dir tree output dir(s)
 ```
+  > **Caution with --delete-tree option** so erases the content of the `CLIENTDIR` and the `AGENTDIR` before creating new files and folders.

-- The argument `--send/-s` means that the application from PX4 side will send these messages, and the argument `--receive/-r` specifies which messages is going to be received.
+- The argument `--send/-s` means that the application from PX4 side will send these messages, and the argument `--receive/-r` specifies which messages are going to be received.
 - The output appears in `CLIENTDIR` (`-o src/modules/micrortps_bridge/micrortps_client`, by default) and in the `AGENTDIR` (`-u src/modules/micrortps_bridge/micrortps_agent`, by default).

-  > **Caution** This script erases the content of the `CLIENTDIR` and the `AGENTDIR` before creating new files and folders.

 - If no flag `-a` or `-c` is specified, both the client and the agent will be generated and installed.
 - The `-f` option may be needed if *Fast RTPS* was not installed in the default location (`-f /path/to/fastrtps/installation/bin`).